Kava-Labs/ilp-plugin-venmo/README.md

 # ilp-plugin-venmo
-An LPIv2 compliant ILP plugin for venmo
+A LPIv2 compliant ILP plugin for Venmo.